kustomzone/dnslive-webhost/README.md

 This should not be used for production quality websites/DNS but is great for personal use!

+*** If you have a handshake resolver setup, visit [http://ix/](http://ix/) which is hosted using dnslive-cli at the DNS level and hosted using dnslive-webhost at the web level. ***

 ### Install
 ```
 git clone https://github.com/realrasengan/dnslive-webhost